-Any workplace could be the site of assault, but in the cramped and often stressful working conditions of a ship at sea, violence is more likely.
-Most of the assaults that have been recorded on ships have been on cruise ships, but seamen aboard fishing vessels, cargo ships, and other kinds of vessels are also at risk of being victims of violence.
-If you have experienced an assault on a ship or in another maritime work environment, you have a right to compensation.
-Let an experienced maritime lawyer help you get it.
+Violence is unfortunately common in the cramped and often stressful working conditions of a ship at sea.
+Maritime physical and sexual assaults most commonly occur on cruise ships, but seamen aboard all kinds of vessels are also at risk of being victims of violence.
+If you have experienced an assault on a ship or in another maritime work environment, you can seek compensation.

 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

 - Both physical and sexual assaults are not uncommon, and they most likely occur at sea on cruise ships.